SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 Calculate Your SaaS SEO ROI

 To calculate ROI from SEO, compare the revenue attributed to organic search against your total SEO investment (agency fees, tools, internal team time and content production costs).
-B2B SaaS companies achieve an average 702% ROI from SEO over a one to three-year period, with breakeven typically occurring at seven months.
-Track this monthly and report it to your leadership team alongside other channel ROI metrics.
+The industry benchmark from Semrush sits at 702% ROI over a one to three-year period, with breakeven typically at seven months.
+The SaaS engagement above delivered 1,909% ROI over 12 months, an average of $20.10 in revenue for every $1 invested.

 Report on AI Search Performance Separately